 - Unit Code & NameDS1193B An Introduction to Spiritual Formation

-The unit provides an introduction to the emerging concept of spiritual formation in the evangelical church.
-It draws on Bebbington's Characterisation of evangelicalism as marked by conversion, activism, Biblicism and crucicentrism and reinterprets these in the light of current understandings of spiritual formation.
-It invites students to reflect on their own personal history of formation and to experience selected classical spiritual practices as a way of engaging in both personal and vocational formation.
+The unit provides an introduction to the concept and practice of spiritual formation through the lens of evangelicalism.
+It draws on biblical sources and the wider Christian tradition to explore foundations for spiritual maturity, as well as examining aspects of psychosocial and emotional health in Christian ministry.
+The unit presents a framework that is holistic and relational and identifies intentional practices as necessary for spiritual formation.
+It invites students to reflect on their own personal history of formation and to experience selected classical spiritual disciplines as a way of engaging in both personal and vocational formation.

 Lectures, readings, videos, forums, class discussions and personal reflection

 *This unit is offered at Undergraduate and Postgraduate level.
 Students may engage with people across both levels when this unit is delivered.

-1 x 1,000 word seminar paper - 20%
+1 x 1,000 word seminar paper - 25%

-1 x 1,500 word Integration Essay - 40%
+1 x 2,000 word Integration Essay - 50%

 Upon successful completion of this unit, it is expected that students will be able to:

 1. Articulate and interpret their spiritual and developmental journey as a personal history of spiritual formation.

 2. Appraise biblical sources and other Christian texts and traditions to discern and critique spiritual formation teaching and practice.